Application Periods

 Barnes earned her Master of Science in Nursing from Georgia Southwestern State University, her Bachelor of Science in Nursing from Georgia Southern University, and her Associate of Science in Nursing from the College of Coastal Georgia.
 She is a Certified Nurse Educator.
 Prior to joining the Coastal Georgia faculty, Mrs. Barnes worked for three years in CCU.

-Grantham earned both her Master of Science in Nursing (Adult Nurse Practitioner), and her Bachelor of Science in Nursing from Armstrong Atlantic State University.
+Grantham earned her Doctorate of Nursing Practice in education and leadership from American Sentinel College of Nursing at Post University.
+She earned both her Masters of Science in Nursing (Adult Nurse Practitioner), and her Bachelors of Science in Nursing from Armstrong Atlantic State University (now part of Georgia Southern University).
 Prior to that, she earned her Associate of Science in Nursing from Coastal Georgia Community College (now the College of Coastal Georgia).
-She is a former test writer for NCLEX.
-Her professional affiliations include Sigma Theta Tau, ANA, and GNA.
-Grantham is also a certified yoga instructor.
+Her professional affiliations include Sigma Theta Tau, the American Nurses Association, and the Georgia Nurses Association.

 James earned her Associate of Arts degree from the University of Phoenix.